 From the Middle East protests to the Occupy movement to the Vancouver riots, people are sharing their impressions, photos and video through social media.
 Through breaking news on Twitter to recommending a news story on Facebook, social media are becoming ever more ingrained in journalism.
-UBC Continuing Studies and the UBC Graduate School of Journalism hosted a discussion about the role of social media in journalism.

 New Literacies, New Media and New Journalism?
 An institutional perspective on transformative pedagogy in journalism education